Childhood Sadness and the Art of Forgiveness

 We Can't Forgive Those Who Don't Want It

-One dark early pre-dawn morning, I looked through my mind's eye back down a river bank of switched off lights where one-by-one they all came blinking back on again.
-Each light represented a serious transgression I'd forgiven of a family member, or tried to, having forgiven and moved on.
+One dark early pre-dawn morning, I looked through my mind's eye back down a river bank of switched off lights where, one by one, they all came blinking back on again.
+Each light represented a serious transgression I'd forgiven of a family member, or tried to, having supposedly forgiven and moved on.
 But they came on again because current evidence was nagging me not to be so compliant, else I would be complicit in my own heartache.

 Stuck Worrying About the Past and Future?

 Knowing the What is Enough

 None of us want to repeat the mistakes of the past.
 But we're doomed to if we don't sort out heads out.
 Yet if we're committed not to repeat the mistakes of the past, why do we invert our best intentions and spin off the track into despair seeking out therapy, addiction or medication?

 The mistake we make is trying to make sense of something we already understand.

 We do this by digging deeper, we do this by not letting go or thinking that somehow traumas were our fault.
 We do this by pursuing the why instead of leaving it at the what.
 Trying to solve your parents or perpetrators of anguish only feeds the insecurity that you weren't loved or acknowledged enough in the first place.